Serving Our Community Since 2000

 Preserving Your Teeth & Your Health

 If you have receding gums, you should act quickly to resolve the issue through gum grafting.
 While receding gums may not seem like a major issue on the surface, the process of tissue pulling away from the teeth can cause damage to supporting bone.
 While gum recession is common and affects 4-12% of adults, it can often go unnoticed until it becomes severe, and can result in tooth loss if left untreated.
 Our Tigard, OR periodontist is specially trained to treat gums and has years of experience performing gum grafting for patients successfully.
 Not only does gum grafting improve the health of your gums – it also preserves your smile.
-Progressive Periodontics is committed to improving the overall health of our patients so they can live their lives without oral concerns for years to come.
+Progressive Periodontics, Implants and Laser Therapy is committed to improving the overall health of our patients so they can live their lives without oral concerns for years to come.

 Contact us online or by phone at (503) 966-3780 to schedule an appointment with our periodontal staff.
 We can determine if you require our Tigard gum grafting services and give you the information you need to make an informed decision.